tranlg99/L4_project/meetings/meeting8.md

 __Training data set generation pipeline__

 Splitting and sticking back traj points together doesn't give the same results as computing on the whole point grid (from the PIPs paper, the computation of trajs is shared between particles within a video?).
-For generating 10x10 points and split in 10 chunks, the mean of difference abs(whole_grid-split_grid) is 0.049063973, max 0.3559265 and median 0.024650574.
-Is this error small enough?
+For generating 10x10 points and split in 10 chunks, the difference abs(whole_grid-split_grid) of tracking points positions has `mean 0.049063973`, `max 0.3559265` and `median 0.024650574`.
+This error is small enough.

 __Predition model inputs__